|

 The second is the Doctor’s age as given in the new television series.
 In Aliens of London, the Doctor claimed to be a nice, round 900 years old – a figure that he robustly stuck with until Voyage of the Damned, by which time he appeared to have aged in perfect unison with how long the series had been back on the air at the time.
 This figure has steadily increased since, with Matt Smith’s incarnation of the Doctor boasting an age of 907 years in the recent episode Flesh and Stone.
 If these claims are taken at face value, this means that David Tennant’s Doctor may have had the shortest innings of any of any incarnation by a long, long way.

 Is the Doctor half-human?
-The TV Movie says that he is!
+The TV Movie says he is!

 Another explanation is that the Doctor was a pure-blood Time Lord until his biodata was tampered with in Unnatural History, and he was made - retroactively - half-human.